hhhhhli/GarFusion/README.md

 ## Introduction
 This repository is the supplementary codes for our paper submitted to IEEE Robotics and Automation Letters (RAL).

-Implementation details will be available after the paper is accepted.
+The usage tutorial will be available after the paper is accepted.